Does the Board have your current address?

 ALL 2018-2020 licenses and certificates expired on June 30, 2020, regardless of when in the biennium they were issued (MN Statute 326.10 Subd.
 8).

 - Know your license/certificate number and the last four digits of your ID number.
 Your ID number is your US social security number or, if you don't have one, the ITIN or Minnesota Tax ID number you provided the Board.

 - Gather your continuing education information for July 1, 2018 through June 30, 2020 (see link below for more details).
 Any carryover from the last renewal will show automatically once you log in.
 Ethics hours must have been obtained on or after July 1, 2018.
 If you were issued your initial Minnesota license on or after July 1, 2018, you will not need continuing education to renew for this time period.

 - Have your credit card ready before starting your renewal.
 For security purposes, the electronic payment system will time out if you do not finish your payment transaction within a reasonable amount of time.

-- A $2.50 credit card fee per license renewed, charged by the bank, will be added to your total.
+- A $2.50 credit card fee per license renewed, charged by the bank, will also be added to your total.

 - Visa, MasterCard, Discover, and American Express are accepted.